AbeerAhmadAS/VideoGame/README.md

 ## Overview

-This game library code project is built using Java and Spring Boot, and it provides a RESTful API for managing video game information.
-It allows users to create, read, update, and delete game entries, as well as search for games by various criteria like title and genre.
-The project also includes user management, where users can create accounts and associate games with their profiles.
+This video game System project is built using Java and Spring Boot, and it provides a RESTful API for managing video game system information.
+It allows adding, modifying, and deleting a designer.
+It also allows games with the ability to link them to their own designer.
+It can also create multiple players with the ability to link them to several games.
 ## Features
-- Game Management: The project allows users to add, update, and delete game entries.
-Game details include title, platform, genre, release year, status, rating, developers, play mode, and designer.
+- Designers: The user can add a new designer by entering all his data, and he can also modify it and delete this designer.

-- User Management: Users can create accounts, and each user can have their own library of games.
+- Game: The user can enter a new game, adding all its data, linking it to a designer, and he can also delete it.

-- Search Functionality: Users can search for games by title, platform, and genre.
+- Player: The user can enter a new player and also enter all his data with the ability to link him to the games he prefers.

 ## Getting Started